 Chair: Erin Lawless, Colavria Hospitality

 The goal of this committee is to create a forum for providers to voice their concerns and struggles with Medicaid determination and reimbursement.
 The committee aggregates the struggles and resulting questions from across the state to bring to the attention of the state government in order to work towards an agreeable solution.
 The committee also allows for Medicaid providers from different entities across the membership to share ideas, tips and advice from past experiences in each county.

 Nurse Executive Council

 Long-term care nurse professionals network with and educate nurses on current clinical management and survey standards, while keeping abreast of pertinent regulatory and legislative issues.
 They recommend ongoing educational opportunities for nursing professionals from staff development coordinators and certified nurse aides to nurse executives.

-This group works to empower dietary and culinary professionals in Colorado through education, information, and networking, and to ensure high quality dietary and culinary programs to long term care residents.
+This committee works to empower dietary and culinary professionals in Colorado through education, information and networking, and to ensure high quality dietary and culinary programs to long term care residents.
 They design an annual 4-day Dietary Training Course.